tommyinb/no-oauth/README.md

 | /token | gives out access token without asking |
 | /      | counts requests                       |

+## Development

+Of course, you can also run the authorization server in your own environment.

+    node index.js

 ## Disclaimer

-Remember to switch to real OAuth providers before launching your project.
+Remember to switch to a real OAuth provider before launching your project.